 The tickets to these public facilities really are inexpensive, though some aspects inside may incur an additional fee (such as certain activities or hiring a locker).

-In the 2023 season, a standard day entry ticket for an adult for the Gänsehäufel, for example, costs just €7.
+In the 2023 season, a standard day ticket for an adult for the Gänsehäufel, for example, cost just €7.

 Riverside walks & restaurants